kubeflow/community/security/self-assessment.md

-Kubeflow projects addresses these challenges by creating Custom Resource Definitions (CRDs) on top of Kubernetes to orchestrate AI workloads for Data Processing, AI Development, Model Training, Model Optimization, and ML Pipelines.
+Kubeflow projects addresses these challenges by creating Custom Resource Definitions (CRDs) on top of Kubernetes to orchestrate AI workloads for Data Processing, AI Development, Model Training, Model Optimization, ML Pipelines and MLOps governance.
 Additionally, Kubeflow offers variety of interfaces including Python SDK and web UIs which allow users to focus on their models rather than the underlying complexities.